 Cut up vegetables add you protein and wrap in foil with salt and pepper.
 You can prepare them at home and cook them on the campfire coals.

-Going backcountry?
+- Going backcountry camping?
 Let someone know where you are going and when you are returning.

 Tent Camping Essentials

 • Tent, poles and stakes